tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Resolution - What about iceiceice?
 Zayac - He'll be fine.
 He's going deep undercover to make the ultimate sacrifice.
 Ninjaboogie sends his regards.

-*Resolution dons sunglasses.
-Fortunate Son starts playing as we see a montage of him packing*
+*Resolution dons sunglasses and smiles.
+Fortunate Son starts playing as we see a montage of him unboxing his mouse and keyboard and preparing for his flight to Saudi Arabia*
 ```

 I like to imagine that's how it went down.